US consumer confidence rises to 18-year high in September

 FILE- In this Aug.
 30, 2018, photo, a lot technician passes by a long line of unsold 2018 and 2019 Countryman models at a Mini dealership in Highlands Ranch, Colo.
 On Tuesday, Sept.
 25, the Conference Board releases its September index on U.S. consumer confidence.
 (AP Photo/David Zalubowski, File)

-U.S. consumer confidence shot up to an 18-year high in September.
+U.S. consumer confidence shot up to an 18-year high in September — good news for retailers as the holiday shopping season approaches.

 Continue Reading Below

-The Conference Board, a business research organization, says its consumer confidence index climbed to 138.4 in September from 134.7 in August.
+The Conference Board, a business research organization, said Tuesday that its consumer confidence index climbed to 138.4 in September from 134.7 in August.
 This month's reading was the highest since September 2000.

 The index measures consumers' assessment of current economic conditions and their outlook for the next six months.
 Both improved in September.